 Non-citizens who are convicted of any firearm crime in Colorado may be deported.
 Common examples of deportable firearm crimes include the unlawful purchase of a firearm, illegal discharge of a firearm, and carrying concealed guns without a permit.4

-Like it sounds, domestic violence refers to physical violence between family members, dating partners or roommates.
+Like it sounds, domestic violence refers to physical violence between dating partners.
 In Colorado, domestic violence is not a separate crime.
 Instead, it is an enhancement that applies if domestic violence occurred during the commission of other crimes.

 Examples of Colorado crimes that domestic violence enhancements can attach to include stalking, assault, and menacing.
 (Also see our article on domestic violence harassment.)
 A non-citizen may also be deported for violating a restraining order in Colorado.

 Note that domestic violence also qualifies as an aggravated felony and a crime of moral turpitude.
 That is why it is often called a "triple whammy" deportation crime.5